Wednesday, August 31, 2011

 The Caste System of India: Spreading Racism and Madness in the name of Religion

-Lord Caitanya carries the body of Haridas Thakur, a Vaisnava saint raised in a Muslim family
+Lord Caitanya carries the body of Haridas Thakur, a Vaisnava saint born in a Muslim family

-Not to speak of the humans, even the animals divide themselves into different groups, mostly to fight one another.
+Not to speak of humans, even animals divide themselves into different groups, mostly to fight one another.
 From the primeval stages of society, man has been forming groups according to things as basic as ethnicity or as silly as a football team.
-Again, the purpose is imposing one’s group on another’s.
-A very ancient tactic for assuring that one’s acquired status will not be hampered is to promote an imaginary hereditary prerogative, which then enforces not only the present generation’s stability, but also that of the future ones.
-The most common example of hereditary claim experienced in the western world was the monarchy, a system quite obsolete nowadays.
+Again, the purpose is to impose one’s group on another’s.
+A very ancient tactic for assuring that one’s acquired status will not be hampered is to promote an imaginary hereditary prerogative, which then enforces not only the present generation’s stability but also that of the future ones.
+The most common example of hereditary claim experienced in the Western world was the monarchy, a system quite obsolete nowadays.
 It was the natural course of action that one day people would realize that their king was not any divine envoy as advertised; after all, he often could be clearly perceived as a regular drunker and imbecile.
-Apparently, the idea of putting words in the mouth of God to legitimate one’s claims is as old as humanity, for this worked for many centuries in Europe and has been working in India for much longer, as to the present day there are still so many people glad to accept any cock-and-bull story as religion.
+Apparently, the idea of putting words in the mouth of God to legitimate one’s claims is as old as humanity, for this worked for many centuries in Europe and has been working in India for much longer, as to the present day, there are still so many people glad to accept any cock-and-bull tale as religion.

 One of the most far-fetched, baseless, and, indeed, insane tales widely accepted in India is that one’s social or religious status is determined by birth.
 Thus, one’s “jati” or caste is an irrevocable fact for life.
 Why is it so?
-Wherefrom did this idea come?
+Where did this idea come from?
 How to back it up?
-Easy: concoct a lot of rubbish, write it down, and present it as “sacred scripture”, “culture”, “tradition”, etc. This was the beginning of a long and sad history of interpolated texts that constitute a great part of the smrtis.
+Easy: concoct a lot of rubbish, write it down, and present it as “sacred scripture,” “culture,” “tradition,” etc. This was the beginning of a long and sad history of interpolated texts that constitute a great part of the smrtis.

 THE HEREDITARY CASTE SYSTEM CONTRADICTS THE ORIGINAL SCRIPTURES